christinali1017/CS-BASICS/Effective-java-note.md

 **WeakHashMap**: Elements in a weak hashmap can be reclaimed by the garbage collector if there are no other strong references to the object, this makes them useful for caches/lookup storage.

+Weak reference are not restricted to these hash tables, you can use WeakReference for single objects.
+They are useful to save resource, you can keep a reference to something but allow it to be collected when nothing else references it.
+(BTW, a string reference is a normal java reference).
+There are also weak references which tend not to be as readily collected as soft references (which don't tend to hang about for long after the last strong reference disappears)